Risto Näätänen: Legacy

 His life work revolved around the mismatch negativity (MMN) first revealed in collaboration with Anthony W.K.
-Gaillard, and Sirkka Mäntysalo in reinterpretion of the prior findings of an early selective attention effect - discovered by Steven Hillyard - as a consequence of experiments that were carried out in the Institute for Perception TNO, Soesterberg, Netherlands, in the summer of 1975, by Sirkka Mäntysalo.
-MMN has been established as a scalp-negative component of the event-related potential or ERPs, as derived from recordings made electroencephalographically via electrodes attached to the scalp.
+Gaillard, and Sirkka Mäntysalo in reinterpretion of the prior findings of an early selective attention effect – discovered by Steven Hillyard – as a consequence of experiments that were carried out in the Institute for Perception TNO, Soesterberg, Netherlands, in the summer of 1975, by Sirkka Mäntysalo.
+MMN was established as a scalp-negative component of the event-related potential or ERPs, as derived from recordings made electroencephalographically via electrodes attached to the scalp.
 MMN was shown to be elicited by deviant stimuli interspersed amongst a series of standards.

-MMN has influenced theories of language perception, together with studies of cognitive development and musical intelligence.
-Risto Näätänen has been most interested in the clinical scope: abnormalities of MMN have been associated with alcoholism, psychosis in schizophrenia, Alzheimer's disease, Parkinson's disease, and dyslexia.
-Facets of MMN have been associated with the prediction of waking in comatose individuals - as has been hailed as a breakthrough - yet MMN has remained a research tool and has not met criteria to determine clinical decisions about the continuation of life support.
+MMN influenced theories of language perception, together with studies of cognitive development and musical intelligence.
+Risto Näätänen was most interested in the clinical scope: abnormalities of MMN have been associated with alcoholism, psychosis in schizophrenia, Alzheimer's disease, Parkinson's disease, and dyslexia.
+Facets of MMN associated with the prediction of waking in comatose individuals – as was hailed as a breakthrough – yet MMN has remained a research tool and has not met criteria to determine clinical decisions about the continuation of life support.

-Risto Näätänen's major societal impact was to influence Finnish traffic politics, his studies of traffic behavior - conducted during the presidency of Kekkonen - leading to the establishment of speed limits on Finnish roads.
+Risto Näätänen's major societal impact was to influence Finnish traffic politics, his studies of traffic behavior – conducted during the presidency of Kekkonen – leading to the establishment of speed limits on Finnish roads.
 Reaching the age of 74 in 2013, he expressed hopes that MMN would be implemented in education.